 The password may be an old technology, but it’s still the most common method of authentication used in businesses today.
 Yet as cyber attacks continue to grow year-on-year and organisations continue to migrate to the cloud, it’s causing more problems than ever.

 Passwords are one of the weakest links in any system, with multiple methods available to hackers to take advantage of them.
-By far the most common is Phishing.
+By far the most common is phishing.
 FBI statistics show that from 2019 to 2020, the number of attacks more than doubled to over 240,000, with the number of phishing sites growing by an incredible 640%.

 As well as becoming more numerous, phishing attacks are also becoming more sophisticated.
 Emails will typically direct employees to a login page that mimics that of the business, with some even passing on the user’s credentials to the real site seamlessly, leaving the user completely unaware.

 While strict security procedures and educating employees are used by organisations to attempt to mitigate the risk of phishing, the only truly effective solution is to deal with the root cause of the problem and eliminate passwords altogether.
-In passwordless Single Sign-On Single Sign-On solutions, spoof sites can’t work, as the Identity Provider will recognise the difference where a human may not.
+With passwordless Single Sign-On solutions, spoof sites can’t work, as the Identity Provider will recognise the difference where a human may not.
 And if employees don’t have passwords, they can’t type them into any unsafe sites, making phishing impossible.

 Passwords not only take time to enter, but when they’re forgotten and need to be reset, it immediately causes downtime for the employee and anyone else relying on them.
-And things only get worse when the problem gets passed onto the IT department.
+And things only get worse when the problem gets passed on to the IT department.

 Up to 40% of all IT helpdesk calls within organisations are for password resets, and each one costs an average of £30 to resolve.
 With Single Sign-On solutions, replacing passwords with token-based authentication means that they can’t be forgotten and don’t need to be reset, lifting much of the workload off IT departments.